-First, open the Run window by pressing the Windows key + R or launch Command Prompt.
+- Open the Run window by pressing the Windows key + R or launch Command Prompt.
 In either one of these windows, type one of the following two commands: netplwiz.exe or control userpasswords2.
-No matter which one you use, they have identical results and launch the same User Accounts window.
+Regardless of the command you choose to use, they have identical results and launch the same User Accounts window.
 This works in all versions of Windows.

 Once you run the command, a User Accounts window similar to the one below will launch.
-There you will see the list of users registered on your PC.
+There you will see the list of all the users registered on your computer or device.

 Start by selecting the user for whom you no longer want to type the password in order to log in to Windows.
-Then, uncheck the option which says 'Users must enter a user name and password to use this computer' and click or tap OK.
+Then, uncheck the option which says "Users must enter a user name and password to use this computer" and click or tap OK.

-Now you will are asked to type the password of that user twice.
+You will now be asked to type the password of that user twice, for confirmation.
 When done, click or tap OK.

 The next time you will start Windows, you will be automatically logged on with the user you just selected.
-No matter whether you're using Windows 7, Windows 8.1 or Windows 10, this user will become the default log on user to Windows 7.
+No matter whether you're using Windows 7, Windows 8.1 or Windows 10, this user will become the default log on user.

 Important Security Implications

-If you have multiple users defined on your PC, setting this up might be an inconvenience.
+If you have multiple users defined on your computer or device, setting this up might be an inconvenience.
 Windows will always log in automatically to the user which you selected during this procedure.
-In order to log in to another user, you need to wait for Window to start-up & log in automatically, sign out and then select the other user you want to log on to.
-If you want to set things back to the way they were, follow the same procedure and make sure you check the option which says 'Users must enter a user name and password to use this computer'.
+In order to log in to another user, you need to wait for Window to start up and log in automatically, sign out and then select the other user you want to log on to.
+If you want to set things back to the way they were, follow the same procedure and make sure you check the option which says "Users must enter a user name and password to use this computer".

 If your Windows computer or device is part of a network domain, such as a corporate network, this procedure will not work.
 In network domains, the policies regarding the log on procedure are set by the network administrator and cannot be overwritten by users.
 If you try this on your work PC, it is very likely not to work.

 This trick will work well on your home computer, which is used mostly by you or people you trust.
-But, if you have a laptop, or tablet you take with you everywhere, it is best to trade in convenience for security and not use this trick.
-If it gets stolen it is best for others not to be able to log in automatically.
+But, if you have a laptop or tablet you take with you everywhere, it is best to trade in convenience for security and not use this trick.
+If it gets stolen, it is best for you if they are not able to log in automatically.

 For other cool tips and tricks, don't hesitate to check the recommendations below.